oracle-livelabs/spatial-graph/spatial-python/create-adb/create-adb.md

 4. For database version select **19c**.
    ![Create ADW](images/adb-04.png)

 5. Enter and confirm a password for the database ADMIN user.
 In the next step you will need the IP address of your compute instance.
-Click on the restore link to expand Cloud Shell.
+This is because you will be creating to a connection from Python to Autonomous Database using a simple method that does not require an Oracle Client install or Cloud Wallet.
+To use this method you must pre-configure your Autonomous Database to allow access from the Python host compute.
+Click on the restore button to expand Cloud Shell.
    ![Create ADW](images/adb-05.png)

 6. Copy the IP address from your SSH command.
 Then collapse the Cloud Shell.